What Does it Mean to Study Language Studies?

 Salaried interpreters and translators had median hourly earnings of $15.67 in 2002.
 High-level conference interpreters working full time may earn over $100,000 annually.
 Interpreters and translators with specialized expertise, such as those working in software localization, generally command higher rates.
 Language specialists for the federal government earned an average of $64,234 annually in 2003.
 For those who are not salaried, earnings may fluctuate, depending on the availability of work.

 Language Certification, Licensure, and Professional Associations

 There is currently no universal form of certification required of interpreters and translators, but there are a variety of exams you can take to demonstrate your proficiency.

-The American Translators Association provides accreditation for its members.
+The American Translators Association offers a rigorous certification examination for its members.
 Other options include a certification program offered by the Translators and Interpreters Guild.
 Federal courts have certification for Spanish, Navaho, and Haitian Creole interpreters, and many state and municipal courts offer their own forms of certification.
 The National Association of Judiciary Interpreters and Translators offers certification for court interpreting.

 The U.S. Department of State has a three-part test for interpreters, including simple consecutive interpreting (escort), simultaneous interpreting (court/seminar), and conference-level interpreting (international conferences).
 These tests are not referred to directly as certification, but successful completion often indicates you have an adequate level of skill to work in the field.

-Organizations dedicated to these professions can provide valuable advice and guidance for people interested in learning more about interpretation and translation.
+Organizations dedicated to these professions can offer advice and guidance to people who are interested in learning more about interpretation and translation.
 The language services division of local hospitals or courthouses may also offer information about available opportunities.